Ken Griffin (businessman): Poverty

 Griffin supported the University of Chicago's Center for Urban School Improvement, a program encouraging the construction of an inner-city charter high school, and contributed to the Lurie Children's Hospital.

 In 2017, Griffin contributed $15 million to the Robin Hood Foundation.

 In May 2022, The University of Chicago announced a $25 million donation from Griffin to launch an initiative design to train police managers and prevent neighborhood violence.
 The funds will aid in launching two community Safety Leadership Academies.
 The Policing Management Academy aims to professionalize departments by educating their leaders though coaching, accountability and data-driven decision making.
 This donation came after Griffin's $10 million donation to the Crime Lab in 2018 to implement an early intervention system to investigate citizen complaints.

 Religion

 Griffin is a member of the Fourth Presbyterian Church of Chicago, where he was married.
 In 2011, he donated $11.5 million of the $38.2 million needed to build a new chapel at the church.
 The modern building is called "The Gratz Center" in honor of Griffin's grandparents.
+His children were baptized in the Fourth Presbyterian Church.